HankB/ESP32-ESP-IDF-CLI-DS18B20/README.md

  # Read temperature from DS18B20(s) and publish to MQTT broker.

-Strting from the template <https://github.com/HankB/ESP32-ESP-IDF-CLI-start>
+Starting from the template <https://github.com/HankB/ESP32-ESP-IDF-CLI-start>

 ## Useful links